Internal State Reactive data storage for your component's internal behavior database Guide

 Lifecycle Integration

-See the Reactivity Controls guide for more information on creating reactive effects that respond to state changes.
+See the Reactive Computations guide for more information on creating reactive effects.

 // Initialize state after component rendering